awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-vpcendpoint.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SubnetIds`  <a name="cfn-ec2-vpcendpoint-subnetids"></a>
-\(Interface endpoint\) The ID of one or more subnets in which to create an endpoint network interface\.
+\(Interface and Gateway Load Balancer endpoints\) The ID of one or more subnets in which to create an endpoint network interface\.
+For a Gateway Load Balancer endpoint, you can specify one subnet only\.
-This field is required when the endpoint is an interface\.
 *Required*: Conditional
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)